 - Don’t Worry About Stretch Goals

 Goals should be attainable yet challenging.
-Sometimes managers worry that easy goals will be de-motivating.
-But are stretch goals are a good idea?
+Sometimes managers worry that easy goals will be demotivating.
+But are stretch goals a good idea?
 It all depends how realistic they are.
-If you use bonuses to motivate employees, they won’t be happy being set impossible challenges.
 Ambitious goals are great, but don’t set employees up for failure.

 - Break Key Results into Smaller Goals

 Create mini-goals within your key results.
 Knowing what you have to do to achieve your key results makes objectives more specific.
-These mini-goals act as milestones through your progress.
-When goals are too broad, it can be hard to maintain focus on achieving them—these steps along the way help you stay on track.
+These mini-goals act as milestones.
+But when goals are too broad, it can be hard to maintain focus on achieving them—these steps along the way help you stay on track.